intel/rohd-hcl/doc/fifo.md

 ## Bypass

-If the FIFO is empty and both `readEnable` and `writeEnable` are high at the same time, then the FIFO will do a bypass of the internal storage, allowing for a combinational path straight through.
+THe FIFO optionally supports a bypass if `generateBypass` is set.
+When generated, if the FIFO is empty and both `readEnable` and `writeEnable` are high at the same time, then the FIFO will do a bypass of the internal storage, allowing for a combinational passthrough.

 ## Errors